 You might consider getting a vintage British umbrella from somewhere like eBay, a charity shop, an antiques shop or a car boot sale but these are often in need of rather lot of work before they might be presentable.
 There is a buoyant and sometimes expensive market in secondhand English umbrellas on eBay.

-The following are the UK manufacturers of umbrellas that I know of:
+The following are the UK manufacturers and retailers of British made umbrellas that I know of:

 Royal Warrant holders Fulton are the largest supplier of umbrellas in the UK today, but their umbrellas are made in China nowadays.
 In the past they used to make 100% of their umbrellas in the UK, but sadly this is no longer the case.
 These days Fulton just have some mens walking length models (Consul, Commissioner and Minister) where they attach Italian wooden/leather handles and perform a final quality check in the UK.
 I thought the plastic see-through fulton Birdcage umbrella used by the Queen sometimes might be made in the UK but seemingly not.

 London Undercover sell a few rather nice British made umbrellas.
 I’m not sure who makes their British umbrellas.
-As of September 2013 just a few of their £95+ range of umbrellas are UK made.
+As of September 2013 just a few of their £95+ range of umbrellas are UK made, with the rest being foreign made.
 They also sell a made in the UK umbrella stand.

 Swaine Adeney Brigg umbrellas are all made in the UK.
 Solid stick mens (including one with a flask and one for travel), ladies (including a travel umbrella) and golf umbrellas.
 The canopy can be made of silk or nylon.
 20″ or 25″ or 27″ or golf.
 Retail in their shop or on their website or specially made for your club or organisation.
 Swaine Adeney Brigg hold a Royal Warrant for supplying umbrellas to the Prince of Wales and the Brigg umbrella is world famous.
 Made by hand at their workshop in Cambridge.
 Here is a quote from the company on the provenance of their umbrellas: